Trudeau and other Canadians offer condolences to family of George H.W. Bush

-Prime Minister Justin Trudeau has offered his condolences to the family of George H.W.
-Bush, saying the former president was deeply committed to his country.
+Prime Minister Justin Trudeau is among the Canadian officials offering condolences to the family of George H.W.
+Bush.

-In a tweet sent from the sidelines of the G20 Summit in Buenos Aires, Argentina, Trudeau says Bush demonstrated exemplary service to his country.
+In a tweet sent from the sidelines of the G20 Summit in Buenos Aires, Argentina, Trudeau says Bush demonstrated exemplary service and a deep commitment to his country.

 The 41st president of the United States, who served from 1989 to 1993, died on Friday night.